deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16268/index.md

 > </details>

-> Table 6 shows the ablation study on the impact of different Intersection over Union (IoU) thresholds on the performance of the SAM2Long model.
+> Table 6 shows the ablation study on different IoU thresholds (δiou) for selecting memory frames, demonstrating that δiou = 0.3 yields the best performance.

 {{< table-caption >}}